Say hello to next-gen OpEx

 What things should we KEEP-BUT-MODIFY because they are right for us . . . but need some refining or adjusting in order to match our needs?

-What things shoudl we START NEWLY because they will add value, the timing is right, and they will help our results and our brand?
+What things should we START NEWLY because they will add value, the timing is right, and they will help our results, enthusiasm, and brand?

 Learning and Development